By Sam Brownell, Founder, CUCollaborate

 - Add new members and grow!

 Executing on a solid strategy and executing it will be a sound investment in your credit union’s future.
-CUCollaborate has built software to guide you through the field of membership amendment process and offer field of membership consulting services to help credit unions identify and implement progressive field of membership strategies to accelerate growth.
+CUCollaborate has built software to guide you through the field of membership amendment process and offer field of membership consulting services to help credit unions identify, provide and implement progressive field of membership strategies to accelerate growth.